 Q: What is Seattle Atheists?

-A: Seattle Atheists is a non-profit organization dedicated to serving the atheist community in the Seattle area.
+A: Seattle Atheists is a non-profit organization dedicated to serving the atheist community in the Puget Sound Region.
 We strive to promote understanding and respect toward all freethinkers by providing information, creating a sense of fellowship, actively opposing discrimination, and above all, emphasizing reason and critical thinking over supernaturalism.

 Q: What type of things does this group do together?

-A: Seattle Atheists provides an educational service to the community, such as hosting nationally-known speakers for our membership meetings to speak on topics that include psychology, law, and education.
+A: Seattle Atheists provides an educational service to the community, such as hosting nationally-known speakers to speak on a variety of topics including psychology, law, and education.

-We help atheists in the Seattle area connect with each other, and we try to make a positive impact on the community, But, that doesn’t mean we work all the time!
-We gather around the table to eat, and have parties to celebrate.
-We go to beaches, parks, bike rides, and hikes together.
-We go to shows, lectures, exhibits and talks together, and even do karaoke once in a while.
+We help atheists in the Seattle area connect with each other, and we try to make a positive impact on the community.
+But, that doesn’t mean we work all the time!
+We gather around the table to eat, and meet for celebrations.
+We go to beaches, parks, and on bike rides and hikes together.
+We go to shows, lectures, exhibits, and talks as a group, and even do karaoke once in a while.
 Check out the calendar for more details.

 Like any other group of like-minded individuals, we get together to do fun things we all enjoy.
-It’s an environment where we feel safe — where nobody is going to break out a bible or say ‘God bless you!’ when you sneeze.
-Check out the photo gallery (coming soon!).
+It’s an environment where atheists and agnostics can feel safe and share their thoughts, journeys, and observations.

-Q: Do you give back to the community like churches do?
+Q: Do you give back to the community?